 The School has an important role to play in supporting the mental health and wellbeing of its pupils.
 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-The School aims to prevent health problems by promoting resilience as part of a whole school approach to social and emotional wellbeing of our pupils.

 Staff can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
 More information can be found in the DfE Mental Health and Behaviour in Schools guidance.
 Public Health England has produced a range of resources to support school teachers to promote positive health, wellbeing, and resilience among young people.